 During 2020, FCR had planned to submit entitlement applications for GFA of approximately 4.3 million square feet (incremental density of 4.0 million square feet) for the properties outlined below.
 This would bring the total entitlement submissions to approximately 16.0 million square feet of incremental density representing 64% of FCR's 25.0 million square feet of incremental density pipeline.
-In the first half of 2020, FCR submitted entitlement applications for GFA of approximately 1.0 million square feet for projects 1, 4 and 11 below.
-Due to the COVID-19 pandemic, municipal offices were functioning at reduced capacity early in the quarter and had for the most part, resumed normal activities by the end of the quarter.
-Due to earlier delays, FCR expects to achieve approximately 50% of its planned goal for 2020 entitlement submissions.
-The current IFRS value of these properties in aggregate is approximately \$437 million.
+For the nine months ended September 30, 2020, FCR submitted entitlement applications for GFA of approximately 1.6 million square feet for projects 1, 4, 11 and 12 below.
+Due to the COVID-19 pandemic, municipal offices were functioning at reduced capacity earlier in the year, but had resumed normal activities by the end of the second quarter.
+Due to earlier delays, FCR expects to achieve approximately 50%-60% of its planned goal for 2020 entitlement submissions.
+The current IFRS value of these properties in aggregate is approximately \$436 million.
 FCR expects to recognize a meaningful increase to the current IFRS values once approvals for these submissions are received.

-2020 Planned Entitlement Applications Prope erty Neighbourhood City, Province Ownership Interest % 1.
+2020 Planned Entitlement Applications Prop erty Neighbourhood City, Province Ownership Interest % 1.
 140 Yorkville Bloor - Yorkville Toronto, ON 33% 2.
 101 Yorkville Bloor - Yorkville Toronto, ON 50% 3.
 Liberty Village (portion of shopping centre) Liberty Village Toronto, ON 100% 4.
 Avenue Rd. & Lawrence Bedford Park Toronto, ON 100% 5.
 5500 Dundas Islington - City Centre West Toronto, ON 100% 6.
 221 - 227 Sterling Rd.
 The Junction Toronto, ON 35% 7.
 Cliffcrest Plaza Cliffcrest Toronto, ON 100% 8.
 Midland Lawrence Plaza Midland Park Toronto, ON 100% 9.
 Hillcrest Plaza Yonge & Sheppard Toronto, ON 100% 10.
 895 Lawrence Don Mills Toronto, ON 100% 11.
 Portobello (excess land) Hwy.
 10 / Taschereau Blvd.
 Montreal, QC 100% 12.
 Place Viau (excess land) Saint - Leonard Montreal, QC 100%